 A sole proprietor can work as an independent contractor or operate a small business.
 Examples of sole proprietors can include bookkeepers, home health care workers, financial planners, landscapers, freelance photographers, house cleaning services, writers, tutors and more.

-There are several advantages to forming a sole proprietorship.
-One advantage is that a sole proprietorship can be simple and inexpensive to establish.
+There are several advantages to acting as a sole proprietorship.
+One advantage is that a sole proprietorship can be simpleto establish.
 As the sole owner of the business, you have complete control over all decisions.
-Another advantage is that taxes can be easy to prepare and are among the lowest of similar business structures.
+Another advantage is that taxes can be easy to prepare and maybe among the lowest of similar business structures.

-There are also some disadvantages to forming a sole proprietorship.
+There are also some disadvantages to being a sole proprietorship.
 One disadvantage is that the business operations responsibility and burden, in other words the success or failure of the business, falls on the sole proprietor.
-Another disadvantage is that the sole proprietor also assumes all the risk and personal liability for all the debt and obligations of the business.
+Another disadvantage is that the sole proprietor also assumes all the risk and personal liability for all the debt, and obligations of the business.
 Further, it can also be difficult to raise additional funding, money and loans for the business, as the sole proprietor cannot sell an interest in the business.

 If you need help with starting or managing a sole proprietorship or need assistance determining which business formation is best for your company, contact the experienced Business Law Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based corporate and commercial litigation law firm today at (954) 791-0477.